Wild Foods

 Note: While these pods are toxic be careful while you consume these pods

-These pods are used in making Chutneys, sabzi, and stir-fries with/ without dried fish.
+These pods are used to make Chutneys, sabzi, and stir-fries with/ without dried fish.

-While you are reading about wild foods, here are some more topics to read-moras bhaji, phodshi, or Shevale.
+While you read about wild foods, here are some more topics to read-moras bhaji, phodshi, or Shevale.

 Some Reference: